xpipe-io/xpipe/PRIVACY.md

 **Sensitive Information.** We do not process sensitive information.

-**Application Data.** If you use our application(s), we also may collect the following information if you choose to provide us with access or permission:
+**Error reports.** If you encounter and report application errors using the issue reporter, we also may collect the following information if you choose to provide us with access or permission:

-* _Device Data._ We automatically collect device information (such as your device ID, model, and manufacturer), operating system, version information and system configuration information, device and application identification numbers, browser type and version, hardware model, and Internet Protocol (IP) address (or proxy server).
+* _Device Data._ We automatically collect device information (such as your device ID, model, and manufacturer), operating system, version information and system configuration information, device and application identification numbers, hardware model.

+* _Log and Usage Data.
+(Optional)_ Log and usage data is service-related, diagnostic, usage, and performance information our servers automatically collect when you access or use our Services and which we record in log files.
+Depending on how you interact with us, this log data may include your IP address, device information, and settings and information about your activity in the Services (such as the date/time stamps associated with your usage, pages and files viewed, searches, and other actions you take such as which features you use), device event information (such as system activity, error reports (sometimes called "crash dumps"), and hardware settings).

+* _Error Diagnostics Information.
+(Optional)_ Information relating to a specific error that occurred in the application.
+This may include application logs, event data, and any other kind of data that is used to diagnose the error.

 This information is primarily needed to maintain the security and operation of our application(s), for troubleshooting, and for our internal analytics and reporting purposes.

-All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.

-**Information automatically collected**

-**_In Short:_** _Some information — such as your Internet Protocol (IP) address and/or browser and device
-characteristics — is collected automatically when you visit our Services._

-We automatically collect certain information when you visit, use, or navigate the Services.
-This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our Services, and other technical information.
-This information is primarily needed to prevent errors and exploits, maintain the security and operation of our Services, and for our internal analytics and reporting purposes.

-The information we collect includes:

-* _Log and Usage Data._ Log and usage data is service-related, diagnostic, usage, and performance information our servers automatically collect when you access or use our Services and which we record in log files.
-Depending on how you interact with us, this log data may include your IP address, device information, and settings and information about your activity in the Services (such as the date/time stamps associated with your usage, pages and files viewed, searches, and other actions you take such as which features you use), device event information (such as system activity, error reports (sometimes called "crash dumps"), and hardware settings).

-* _Device Data._ We collect device data such as information about your computer, phone, tablet, or other device you use to access the Services.
-Depending on the device used, this device data may include information such as your IP address (or proxy server), device and application identification numbers, hardware model, operating system, and system configuration information.

-* __Error Diagnostics Information__.
-Information relating to a specific error that occurred in the application.
-This may include application logs, event data, and any other kind of data that is used to diagnose the error.1

 <a name="infouse"></a> **2\.
 HOW DO WE PROCESS YOUR INFORMATION?**